wiredmax/php_public_ip/README.md

 ##Usage

 ###TEXT
-The URLs exemple.com and exemple.com/text will return the public ip adresse in raw text.
+The URLs exemple.com and exemple.com/text will return the public ip address in raw text.

 ###JSON
-The URL exemple.com/json will return the public ip adresse in JSON.
+The URL exemple.com/json will return the public ip address in JSON.

+##Features to add
+- GeoIP in JSON